cloudydaiyz/webdev-learning-center/01-movie-search-app/README.md

 The purpose of completing this project was for me to gain more experience developing full stack applications, specifically working on my frontend skills.
 This served as a good refresher on the fundamentals of HTML, CSS, and JS, and hopefully I can reinforce my knowledge moving forward before going back into using JavaScript frameworks such as React.

 ## Challenges encountered
 There were not too many challenges with this project since it mainly included following the tutorial.
 However, the tutorial did divert a bit when it came to using MongoDB Atlas, since they used Replit as their local environment rather than VS Code (what I used).
-It required a bit of adjustment on my end (as seen in the *Setting up the backend* section).
+It required a bit of adjustment on my end (as seen in the *Setting up the MongoDB database* section).

 ## Next items
 If I come back to this project in the future, some additional things I'd want to add is: